Tsunami014/MoriNoKomichi/README.md

 # MoriNoKomichi
-A todo app which is just the best thing ever
+A simple yet effective todo app with a cute aesthetic.
+Named this way as this app will help you find your 'path' to success in a 'forest' of tasks!

 ## COMPILING AND RUNNING
 Ensure `cmake` is installed.
 Then, run the following: